 Aunt Men’s door was closed, and the light was off.
 Maybe she’d gone to dance in the plaza.
 The Duans’ door was also shut, and nobody was in the common area, or in my room, or Lou’s room, but we clearly heard vomiting.
 Lou stood there quietly for a few seconds.
 “Ultraman!”
 Where was the dog?
 “Ultraman!…” Lou cried, frantically searching for the dog.

 Finally, he pushed open the kitchen door.
-Ultraman there, mouth blue, its entire body convulsing as it vomited some substance.
-There were small blue-frosted pills that looked like cold medicine scattered around the floor, some with the frosting licked off, revealing the evil white inside.
+Ultraman was there, his mouth blue, his entire body convulsing as he vomited some substance.
+There were small blue-frosted pills that looked like cold medicine scattered around the floor, some with the frosting licked off, revealing the evil white powder inside.
 Where did the medicine come from?
-Such a big package?
+Such a big package of it?
 Where did Ultraman dig them out from?
-I became a conspiracy theorist, as Lou picked up the dog and ran outside.
+I ran through several theories, as Lou picked up the dog and ran outside.

 – Translated by Moy Hau (梅皓)